berkeleyGamedev/DecalWebsite/pages/projects/project2/project2.md

 ### Artists
-Artists should create assets for the game, but are not required to make ALL of the assets for a game.
-We realize a week is not a very long time, so outside art assets can be used, but important art, such as the player, items, etc, should be drawn by the artist(s) of the group.
+Artists should create assets for the game, but they are not required to make ALL of the assets for a game.
+We realize a week is not a very long time, so external art assets can be used with credit.
+However, important art, such as the player, items, etc, should be drawn by the artist(s) of the group.
 Unity's asset store has free art assets that are helpful.

 ### Musicians/Sound Designers
 Musicians/sound designers should create music and sound effects for the game, but are not required to make ALL assets.
 If your team does not have a musician or sound designer, you do not need to have audio, but if you do, you can find audio online.